idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 **Dive Deep** - Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
 No task is beneath them.

 **Have Backbone; Disagree and Commit** - Leaders are obligated to respectfully challenge decisions when they disagree, even when doing so is uncomfortable or exhausting.
 Leaders have conviction and are tenacious.
 They do not compromise for the sake of social cohesion.
 Once a decision is determined, they commit wholly.

-## Management situations

-As a manager, you'll run into these situations.
-Each company and team has their own culture around these situtations, and I'll enumerate things I've learned for them.

-### Coaching Strategies

-Coaching is critical to being a great manager - an excellent primer is [The 7 coaching questions](/Coaching-Questions)

-### Performance Review Strategies
-### Career Planning
-### Promotions
-### Strategic Planning
-### Interviewing best practices - External
-### Interviewing best practices - Internal
-### Managing out

-## Making me a great manager

-## How will I measure my success as a manager

-* Employee Surveys (MS Poll, Amazon Connnections, Amazon Tech Survey, Amazon Forte)
-* Employee Career Velocity.
-* Employee Feedback
-* Employee Referals

-## What behavior do I have that make me unique.

-* Human Meetings
-* Making moments
-* The team members are my most important customer, and will be treated as such.
-* Building high performance teams
-* Draw pictures/pen casts
-* Weekly linked in posts celebrating the team
-* Team appreciation
-    * Cook the team breakfast
-* Monthly newsletters
-* Hiring Strategies

-### What behavior do I want to do:
-* Team music videos